Are your click-through rates (CTR) what they should be?

 Across all marketing channels – email, PPC, social media, etc. – the rates vary widely between separate industries.

-That’s because your industry has a hand in almost factors of your marketing strategy, from your target audience to yes, your click-through rate.
+That’s because your industry has a hand in most factors of your marketing strategy, from your target audience to your click-through rate.
+Understanding the industry you’re in is a crucial element to understanding what is a good click-through rate.

 Why Seasonality Matters with Click-Through Rates